 We’ve looked through our ever changing list of companies that now offer Direct Pay and have included a few to get you started.
 Feel free to check out their reviews while you’re deciding which plan is right for you.

 World Nomads doesn’t mention anything in their policy however we called them up and this is what they had to say: “we do have the ability, however it ultimately depends on the facility” and to contact them before seeking treatment so they can help send you to a place that will do direct pay.

 Tugo (formerly Travel Underwriters) offers direct payment for medical treatment, when possible, if you’re traveling outside your home province up to the expenses insured for a covered claim.
 The expenses need to be medically necessary for the treatment of an acute, sudden and unexpected sickness or accident.

-You can get a quote from Travel Cuts here.
+You can learn more at Travel Cuts here.

 As always, all policies and coverage can change at any time, without warning.
 This article is only intended as general advice.
 Please check your own policy carefully.

 Looking for more direct pay travel insurance policies?

 Start your search off with Kanetix.ca.
 They’re from Canada and Kanetix is also a great place to begin your search to compare travel insurance costs from several different Canadian companies at once.
 From there check out any of our reviews up top to find more about each company.